-Join Alan Demafiles for an in-depth discussion in this video Tweaking the layout, part of Animating Charts and Graphs in CINEMA 4D.
+Join Alan Demafiles for an in-depth discussion in this video Tweaking the layout, part of Cinema 4D: Animating Charts and Graphs.

 - In this video we'll rearrange some of these elements…to fit our screen space.…So from the previous video,…I went ahead and duplicated our 2015 data,…and that guy lives over there.…And so really, what I want is to have…these guys move back behind there.…So, I'm gonna move this over,…and switch to my top view,…hitting f2,…and just move this back there.…And you'll notice the distributions a little off here,…so let's try and fix that.…I'm going to use a cloner object…for each of these 2010 and 2015 data.…Let's double-click there,…to disable the visibility,…and we'll switch over to our 2010 data,…and I'm going to add in a cloner object.…